DataShades/file-keeper/docs/index.md

 The adapter is called
 `file_keeper:redis`.
 It expects Redis DB to be available at `redis://localhost:6379/0`(which can be changed via `url` option).
-And it also requires `path` option, but here it will be used as a name of HASH where all the files are stored Redis.
+And it also requires `bucket` option, but here it will be used as a name of HASH where all the files are stored Redis.

 ```python